theonjs/theon/README.md

 Reference to the root public API client DSL generated via: `.render()`.

-Useful to make public calls from nested/child entities to parent entities via the public generated DSL.
+Useful to make public calls from nested/child entities to parent entities via the public-generated DSL.

 #### Request#url(url)